 Free Business Intelligence Software

 If you really want a sense of just how much software has changed business intelligence, consider that some of the following programs offer unlimited reports.
 Thirty years ago, the amount of time, effort, and man-hours that went into making a single report would have made that idea seem fanciful.
+This is one of the reasons that software keep offers ms office at affordable prices, to compete with what is available today, one’s prices must be very competitive.
+This is great news for the consumer.

 ClicData offers a free version of their software, ClicData Personal, which gives users up to 1 GB of data storage, unlimited dashboards, and the ability to turn Excel and CSV files into well-organized, useful data.
 As a heads up, the free version is only good for a single user.
 The downside of this restriction is that you’ll miss out on the collaborative element that makes BI software so useful.
 If you’re a small business, however, and only one person needs access, ClicData is a solid offering.